CatX711/GreetLang/README.md

 ================================================================

-Module declared in MathModule.gl ("Math" module) is the same as the module declared in MyModule.gl ("Math" module).
+Module declared in MathModule.gl ("Math" module) is the same as the module declared in MyFirstModule.gl ("Math" module).
 Fix this to continue the program.

 ```